PavelBorze/HomeTask/README.md

 # Reasoning for some of the choices made:
 1. Most of the technologies used are an obvious default choice for an Android application.
 2. The project is built with Views instead of Composables because the companies projects I decompiled ("com.mishloha.mishapp" and "com.sendiman.runner") were built with Views.
-I asked Yakir if I should use Composables or Views But didn't received any answer.
+I've asked if I should use Composables or Views But didn't received any answer.
 3. The project uses Paging library to load and display pages of data from network or local storage.
 I've never used this library before and thought that it is a good idea to test it here.
 This proved